mpastor2017/DataViz/README.md

 You can add/commit/etc files to your local repository, but **DO NOT** add/commit any directories.

 ### Step 2 (Creating a branch)
-Once you are ready to submit your solution, your must first create a branch on your local repository.
+Once you are ready to submit your solution, you must first create a branch on your local repository.
 To do this, you must have committed at least once to your local repository, so it makes sense to perform this step after you are done with the assignment.
 If you try to create a branch without first committing, you will get this error: *fatal: You are on a branch yet to be born*.

 The command to create a branch is: